Relativistic Cosmological Perturbation Theory and the Evolution of Small-Scale Inhomogeneities

 The growth of a perturbation is governed by both gravity as well as heat loss.
-The smaller the scale of a density perturbation, the more it benefits from heat loss and the less from its internal gravity.
-From Figure~\ref{fig:collapse} one may infer that the optimal scale for growth is around $6.2\,\text{pc}\approx20\;\text{ly}$.
+From Figure~\ref{fig:collapse} one may infer that the optimal scale for growth is around $6.5\,\text{pc}\approx21\;\text{ly}$.
 At this scale, which is independent of the initial value of the matter temperature perturbation $\delta_T(t_{\text{dec}},\bm{q})$, heat loss and gravity work together perfectly, resulting in a fast growth.
-Perturbations with scales smaller than $6.2\,\text{pc}$ reach their non-linear phase at a later time, because their internal gravity is weaker than for large-scale perturbations.
-On the other hand, perturbations with scales larger than $6.2\,\text{pc}$ cool down slower because of their large scales, resulting also in a smaller growth rate.
-Since the growth rate decreases rapidly for perturbations with scales below $6.2\,\text{pc}$, this scale will be considered as the \emph{relativistic} counterpart of the classical \emph{Jeans scale}.
-The relativistic Jeans scale is much smaller than the horizon size at decoupling, given by $d_{\text{H}}(t_{\text{dec}})=3ct_{\text{dec}}\approx3.5\times10^5\,\text{pc} \approx1.1\times10^6\,\text{ly}$.
+Perturbations with scales smaller than $6.5\,\text{pc}$ reach their non-linear phase at a later time, because their internal gravity is weaker than for large-scale perturbations.
+On the other hand, perturbations with scales larger than $6.5\,\text{pc}$ cool down slower because of their large scales, resulting also in a smaller growth rate.
+Since the growth rate decreases rapidly for perturbations with scales below $6.5\,\text{pc}$, this scale will be considered as the \emph{relativistic} counterpart of the classical \emph{Jeans scale}.
+The relativistic Jeans scale $6.5\,\text{pc}$ is much smaller than the horizon size at decoupling, given by $d_{\text{H}}(t_{\text{dec}})=3ct_{\text{dec}}\approx3.5\times10^5\,\text{pc} \approx1.1\times10^6\,\text{ly}$.